 Please see the correct answers following your exam.
 Students are NOT allowed to take notes from the tests when reviewing, this is considered cheating.

-At the end of the rotation, a comprehensive written final will be given at A-B Tech.
+At the end of the rotation, a comprehensive written final will be given.
 Signed Tally sheets and Evaluations (if on paper) must be turned into the MLT proctor on exam day.